Tommrodrigues/Blog/content/posts/Backing Up Home Videos/index.md

 ## The 3-2-1 backup rule

-Once I had the the videos optimised, I needed to store them in such a way that they would be safe, organised, and accessible.
+Once I had the videos optimised, I needed to store them in such a way that they would be safe, organised, and accessible.

 The golden 3-2-1 backup rule states that you should have 3 copies of the data: 2 local copies, and 1 offsite backup.